diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 val windowCounts = accessLogsWindow.count()
 ```

-While we can build all other windowed operations on top of window(), Spark Streaming provides a number of other windowed operations for efficiency and convenience.
+`While we can build all other windowed operations on top of window(), Spark Streaming provides a number of other windowed operations for efficiency and convenience`.
 First, `reduceByWindow()` and `reduceByKeyAndWindow()` allow us to perform reductions on each window more efficiently.
 They take a single reduce function to run on the whole window, such as +.
 In addition, they have `a special form that allows Spark to compute the reduction incrementally`, `by considering only which data is coming into the window and which data is going out`.
 This special form `requires an inverse of the reduce function`, such as - for +.
 It is much more efficient for large windows if your function has an inverse (see Figure 10- 7).

 ![spark_stream_window_incremental_img_1]
 Figure 10-7.
 Difference between naive reduceByWindow() and incremental reduceByWindow(), using an inverse function